Quantum Pseudorandom Scramblers: Introduction

-A major open problem in quantum cryptography is the construction of \emph{pseudorandom unitary operators} (\pru), as introduced by Ji, Liu and Song in~\cite{JLS18}, which serve as a quantum analogue of pseudorandom functions.
-A \pru~is a set of polynomially-time unitary operators that are computationally indistinguishable from the Haar random unitaries. $\pru$s are both a stronger cryptographic primitive and a powerful tool in cryptography and physics~\cite{BFV20,KTP20,BCHJ+21,YE23,GJMZ23}.
-A prominent feature of $\pru$s differ from $\prsg$s is that a $\pru$ is a family of polynomial-sized quantum circuits which map an \emph{arbitrary} pure state to a family of pseudorandom states.
+Another fundamental quantum pseudorandom primitive, \emph{pseudorandom unitary operators} (\pru s), was also introduced in~\cite{JLS18} as a quantum analogue of pseudorandom functions.
+A \pru~is a set of polynomially-time unitary operators that are computationally indistinguishable from Haar random unitaries. $\pru$s clearly imply $\prsg$s and could further enrich the toolkit in cryptography and physics~\cite{BFV20,KTP20,BCHJ+21,YE23,GJMZ23}.
+Nonetheless, constructing a provably-secure $\pru$ remains an open problem, and progress has been slow (e.g., conjectured constructions in~\cite{JLS18}, a stateful simulation in~\cite{AMR20}, and on the negative side some barriers such as impossibility of $\pru$s that are sparse or of real entries~\cite{HBEK23}).
+In fact, even basic properties that are \emph{necessary} for $\pru$s have not been achieved.
+It is easy to see that a $\pru$ gives a family of polynomial-sized quantum circuits which can map an \emph{arbitrary} pure state to a family of pseudorandom states.
 However, a $\prsg$ can be viewed as a family of polynomial-sized quantum circuits which map a specific initial state, typically $\ket{0^n}$, to a family of pseudorandom states.
-Indeed, all existing construction of $\prsg$s necessitates a specific initial state.
-It can be shown that they \emph{fail} to produce pseudorandom states for certain initial states.
-This limitation has indeed caused technical challenges in the cryptographic applications mentioned before that need to be addressed in ad hoc ways.
-Nonetheless, constructing a provably-secure $\pru$ remains an open problem, and progress has been slow (e.g., conjectured constructions in~\cite{JLS18} and a stateful simulation in~\cite{AMR20}).
-To construct \pru, we need to address the following question.

-{\it Can we construct a family of polynomial-sized quantum circuits which map an arbitrary input (pure) state to pseudorandom states?}
+Indeed, all existing constructions of $\prsg$s necessitate a specific initial state, and it can be shown that they \emph{fail} to produce pseudorandom states for certain initial states.
+This limitation has indeed caused a variety of technical challenges in the cryptographic applications mentioned before that need to be addressed in ad hoc ways.
+It hence becomes imperative to understand the following question and its consequences. \begin{quote} {\it Can we construct a family of polynomial-sized quantum circuits which map an arbitrary input (pure) state to pseudorandom states?} \end{quote}